 Janice Hui, writing for CBS News’ MoneyWatch, explains that a SWOT analysis’s purpose is “to discover what you do well; how you could improve; whether you are making the most of the opportunities around you; and whether there are any changes in your market — such as technological developments, mergers of businesses or unreliability of suppliers — that may require corresponding changes in your business.”

-Investopedia defines a SWOT analysis as an analytical framework that, simply put, measures what a business can and cannot do.
-A proper SWOT analysis will consider factors both internal and external — typically, strengths and weaknesses are the former and opportunities and threats represent the latter.
+Investopedia has an even simpler definition for a SWOT analysis: an analytical framework that measures what a business can and cannot do.
+A proper SWOT analysis will consider factors both internal and external — typically, strengths and weaknesses are internal and opportunities and threats are external.
 By laying these elements out and having a candid conversation about them, you will be better positioned to devise a strategy and a course of action.

 Moreover, Small Business Bonfire founder Alyssa Gregory explains in The Balance that a SWOT analysis can be utilized in a range of situations and scenarios.
 Whether you are putting together a business plan to get your idea off the ground, developing a marketing strategy to maximize your market potential or looking to optimize your operations, a SWOT analysis is an exceptional tool to help your business succeed.

-Check out our cash management tools and grow your business with current banking services.
+Check out our cash management tools to help grow your business.

-Conducting a SWOT analysis is as useful an approach while expanding a thriving business as it is during the initial planning stages of a startup.
-By asking yourself the critical questions and taking the time to look both around you and ahead of you, you will empower your business not just to maintain its current success, but to thrive in the days to come.
+Conducting a SWOT analysis is a useful approach while expanding a thriving business and during the initial planning stages of a startup.
+By asking yourself critical questions and taking the time to look both around you and ahead of you, you will empower your business not just to maintain its current success, but to thrive in the days to come.